Xennet/xennetdocs/README.md

 How it works
 ------------

 One would naturally require the computing jobs to be provable, in a proof-of-work manner, but this is impossible when we deal with generic computing tasks.
-In Xennet, different mechanisms are used to prevent abuse, namely proof-of-identity, short payment intervals, implied&external reputation and more as described below.
+In Xennet, different mechanisms are used to prevent abuse, namely proof-of-identity, short payment intervals, performance measurments and more as described below.

 We plan to create a subnet of Xennet which will allow provable computations, such as Singular Value Decomposition, NP Complete problem solving and so on.